sambuckwild/Pandas-EDA-Case-Study/README.md

 Here are an [example](http://nbviewer.ipython.org/github/cs109/content/blob/master/labs/lab3/lab3full.ipynb) of EDA and another [example](https://nbviewer.jupyter.org/github/cs109/content/blob/master/lec_04_wrangling.ipynb) of data wrangling with pandas from Harvard CS109 course.
 They are also listed in course outline material.

 ### Expectations

+You are expected to spend 1-1.5 hours on getting yourself familiar with the dataset descriptions, learning from example notebooks contributed by community.
+Don't dive into the coding directly.
+Know the requirements, draft a step-by-step plan and implement it.

 At the end of this case study, you will write a case study report and put it in **THIS** README markdown file (Yes, the one you are reading.
 You need to fork this repo and replace the contents in README file with your report.)